Macrometacorp/docs/docs/streams/getting-started-streams.md

     prefix_text = "c8globals."

 # Create the stream if it doesn't already exist
-# To create both a global and local stream, run the code twice, once with prefixBool = True, once False
+# To create both a global and local stream, run the code twice, once with is_local = True, once False
 streamName = {"stream-id": ""}
 if client.has_stream(demo_stream, local = prefixBool):
     print("Stream already exists")